nammenam/master/paper/thesis.typ

 #serif-text()[
 However, this abstraction, while powerful, significantly simplifies the underlying neurobiology.
 Decades of rigorous neuroscience research reveal that brain function emerges from complex electro-chemical and molecular dynamics far richer than the simple weighted sum and static activation.
-While it's crucial to discern which biological details are fundamental to computation versus those that are merely implementation specifics
+While it's crucial to discern which biological details are fundamental to computation versus those that are merely implementation specifics moving beyond the standard MLP model is necessary to capture more sophisticated aspects of neural processing.
-#footnote[
-  Disentangling core computational mechanisms from biological implementation details is a major ongoing challenge in neuroscience and neuromorphic engineering.
-Some complex molecular processes might be essential for learning or adaptation, while others might primarily serve metabolic or structural roles not directly involved in the instantaneous computation being modeled.
-],
-moving beyond the standard MLP model is necessary to capture more sophisticated aspects of neural processing.

 A primary departure lies in the nature of neural communication.
 Unlike the continuous-valued activations typically passed between layers in an MLP (often interpreted as representing average firing rates), biological neurons communicate primarily through discrete, stereotyped, all-or-none electrical events known as action potentials, or 'spikes'.
 Information in the brain is encoded not just in the rate of these spikes (rate coding), but critically also in their precise timing, relative delays, and synchronous firing across populations (temporal coding) (Gerstner et al., 2014).
 For instance, the relative timing of spikes arriving at a neuron can determine its response, allowing the brain to process temporal patterns with high fidelity – a capability less naturally captured by standard MLPs.
 Spikes can thus be seen as event-based signals carrying rich temporal information.

 Furthermore, neural systems exhibit complex dynamics beyond simple feedforward processing.
 Evidence suggests that cortical networks may operate near a critical state, balanced at the 'edge of chaos,' a regime potentially optimal for information transmission, storage capacity, and computational power.
 Systems like the visual cortex demonstrate this complexity, where intricate patterns of spatio-temporal spiking activity underlie feature detection, object recognition, and dynamic processing.
-These biologically observed principles—event-based communication, temporal coding, and complex network dynamics—motivate the exploration of Spiking Neural Networks (SNNs), which explicitly model individual spike events and their timing, offering a potentially more powerful and biologically plausible framework for computation than traditional MLPs.
+These biologically observed principles---event-based communication, temporal coding, and complex network dynamics---motivate the exploration of Spiking Neural Networks (SNNs), which explicitly model individual spike events and their timing, offering a potentially more powerful and biologically plausible framework for computation than traditional MLPs.
-]

-#serif-text()[
 This path (Neuromorphic) is the one that directly addresses the efficiency problem by using event-driven, spiking, and local learning rules, just like the brain.
 ]

-Here is the filled-in section, detailing the current landscape and creating a clear opening for your thesis work.

 #v(2em)
 == Neuromorphic State Of The Art\ & Research Gaps

 #serif-text()[
-"Where we are now."
-Briefly cover the hardware (Loihi, TrueNorth) and simulators (Brian, Nengo) that implement the ideas from 2.4.
-End the chapter by perfectly setting up your own work: "While these systems exist, they still struggle with [the specific problem your thesis solves]...
-This thesis proposes a method to..."
+Disentangling core computational mechanisms from biological implementation details is a major ongoing challenge in neuroscience and neuromorphic engineering.
+Some complex molecular processes might be essential for learning or adaptation, while others might primarily serve metabolic or structural roles not directly involved in the instantaneous computation being modeled.
+]

+#serif-text()[
 The principles of neuromorphic computing, born from Carver Mead's vision and informed by modern neuroscience, have matured from theoretical concepts into a vibrant field of applied research.
 This progress is best seen in two key areas: the development of specialized, brain-inspired hardware and the creation of sophisticated software frameworks for simulating and deploying spiking neural networks (SNNs).
+#v(1em)
 === Neuromorphic Hardware
 The primary goal of neuromorphic hardware is to escape the von Neumann bottleneck and emulate the power efficiency and massive parallelism of the brain.
 Two landmark systems define the state of the art: